 Next Steps

-The Team at Texas Cannabis Clinic is a proponent of the evolution of the Texas’ Compassionate Use Program (TCUP) in the current legislative session so that access to the program is not determined by a list of conditions but rather by the discretion of the patient’s medical team when considering whether medical cannabis can be beneficial or not in their health journey.
-If the all access proposal is not successful, we will advocate for the expansion of the program to include chronic pain in all its forms (including migraines) on the list of qualifying conditions.
+The Team at Texas Cannabis Clinic is a supporter of the evolution of the Texas’ Compassionate Use Program (TCUP) so that access to the program is not determined by a list of conditions but rather by the discretion of the patient’s medical team when considering whether medical cannabis can be beneficial or not in their health journey.

 You can get involved and join our advocacy efforts by urging your legislators to support adding more medical conditions to the Texas’ Compassionate Use Program (TCUP.)